Data Breach Check Tool – Have I Been Pwned?

 What is the most common source of data breaches?

 The most common source of data breaches is hacking.
-Once hackers get into a server, they gain access to all the information inside, including users' login data, emails, phone numbers, and other personal information.
+Once hackers enter a server, they access all the information inside, including users' login data, emails, phone numbers, and other personal information.
+However, leaked emails and other shared information can also result in data breaches.